ckuhl/ckuhl.com/_posts/2018-02-27-i-want-that-pet.md

 (or any other ORM) moving forwards now.

 The only (minor) difficulty I faced was a difficulty scheduling jobs within Python.
-I think if I were to do this project again, I would create a seperate script for periodic functions, and register a cron job from my Ansible playbook rather than try to do everything inside of Python.
+I think if I were to do this project again, I would create a separate script for periodic functions, and register a cron job from my Ansible playbook rather than try to do everything inside of Python.
 There is definitely a benefit to keeping all the functionality of a project in one place.
 However these